Academic Catalog

 10. Demonstrate understanding of the influence of the physical setting, schedule, routines, and transitions on children and use these experiences to promote children’s development and learning.
 E.7 1

-11. Demonstrate knowledge of assessment techniques, interpretation of assessment information in the application of this.
+11. Demonstrate knowledge of assessment techniques, interpretation of assessment information in the application of this

 ECED 1125 Assessment of Children and Evaluation of Programs 3 Credits (3)